Naotsun19B/GraphMinimap-Document/README.md

 ![Resizable](https://user-images.githubusercontent.com/51815450/147378312-897bc859-d8ae-4587-a393-a1ac4ccc471b.gif)

 You can resize the minimap by dragging.
-You can also resize the minimap by scrolling the mouse.
+You can change the drawing scale of the minimap by scrolling the mouse.

 ### Visible